 The first is to share via a common account.
 If many people want to share the access permission of a device in Sollae Cloud, they can register it to a common account.
 Then, everyone can sign in with that account and access the device.

-The second method is sharing via Sollae Studio.
+Sollae Studio.
 You can share the monitor/control permission of your devices with other Sollae Cloud accounts.

 It means many Sollae Cloud web app windows are being opened simultaneously, and that has exceeded the limitation of your account.
 In the web app window which has this message displayed, you cannot monitor/control or configure your registered devices, but you are still able to register new devices to your account.
 To continue, please close other web app windows you are not using, or register new devices to increase the number of access allowed for your account, and after that reload the web page.

 The maximum number of simultaneous access is the number of registered devices plus two.
 For example, if an account has 3 registered devices, it allows up to 5 access simultaneously.
-However, one Dashboard, Management or Studio browsing tab is counted as one access.
-If you open N tabs for these pages on the same or different browsers, it will be considered as N access.
+However, one

 On Sollae Cloud web app, there may be some cases when you are not able to access a device's setting page:

-The said device is disconnected from the Internet: Please check your network condition, verify the LAN cable and network configuration of your Sollae IoT Gateway device.
+The said device is disconnected from the Internet: Please check your network condition, verify the LAN cable and network configuration of your Sollae Gateway device.
 You can check the device's state via spFinder.

 The device is still establishing the connection with Sollae Cloud: This process usually takes place when a device boots up/reboots, and can last around one minute.
 Please wait for a while.
 You can check the device's state via spFinder.